annieholtz/annieholtz.github.io/README.md

 ### Research summary

-My PhD research investigates the origins of cross-linguistic patterns in NPs using experimental methods.
-I am especially interested in artificial language learning, and gestural experiments, and their reflection on the cognitive features involved in language creation and use.
-I also conduct research on language development/acquisition, focusing mainly on phonological segmentation and the typological frequency of syllable patterns in infant directed speech.
-This latter research has been done in collaboration with Dr. Mits Ota and Dr. Barbora Skarabela and the team at [ELfLanD](https://www.elfland.ppls.ed.ac.uk/).
+My PhD research compares naturalness and simplicity phenomena acorss phonology and syntax using experimental methods.
+I am especially interested in how the learnability of natural and simple systems affects typological regularities and how natural and simple patterns are generalised to new forms by learners.
+I also conduct research on language development/acquisition, focusing mainly on phonological segmentation in relation to the typological frequency of syllable patterns in infant directed speech.
+This latter research has been done in collaboration with [Dr. Mits Ota](http://www.lel.ed.ac.uk/~mits/) and Dr. Barbora Skarabela and the team at [ELfLanD](https://www.elfland.ppls.ed.ac.uk/).

 ### Previous projects